Manual PMS install on Proxmox¶

 /mnt/storage 192.168.1.0/24(rw,sync,crossmnt,fsid=0)

-- If the NFS server is running you will need to re-export for changes to take effect.
-Do that with:
+- If the NFS server is running, re-export shares for changes to take effect.

 exportfs -arv